PetarPetrov01/Angular-Project/server/README.md

 ## Edit profile

 To edit the profile information (email and username), send a `PATCH` request to `/auth/profile`, passing the new `email` and `username` in the request body.
 The server response is similar to the one with the GET request

+## Get posted products

+To get all products the current user has created, sent a `GET` request to `/auth/posts`.
+The server returns an array containing all products in objects similar to [getting all products](#get-all-products).

 ## Get wishlist